tuguzD/obsidian-plug-in-pack/README.md

 > git update-index --skip-worktree .obsidian\plugins\enhanced-annotations\data.json
 > git update-index --skip-worktree .obsidian\plugins\obsidian-day-and-night\data.json
 > ```
-> > Of course, all of these files can be deleted from the repository, and then added to `.gitignore` file (if you so desire) – this way, they won’t be present in repository anymore.
+> > Of course, all of these files can be deleted from the repository, and then added to `.gitignore` file (if you so desire) – this way, they won’t be present in it anymore.
 > >
 > > But I (personally) think that some of these files still provide useful configurations that should not be deleted, as they won’t be shared to all the users of this “[Plug-in-pack](<#-plug-in-pack-for-obsidian-app>)” template.
 >